troywith77/zenT/README.md

 # zenT

-simple though beautiful hexo theme designed by myself~
+Simple though beautiful hexo theme designed by myself ~

+Check [here](http://www.tangrui.win) to see the demo.